nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

   The dynamic assignment is not supported, therefore there is no rebalancing to handle.

-  The queues are persisted on disk, at the moment there is no retention policy so everything is kept for ever until [NXP-22113](https://jira.nuxeo.com/browse/NXP-22113)
+  The queues are persisted on disk and a retention policy can be applied to keep only the last `n` cycles.
+  (the default retention is to keep the message of the last 4 days).

+  There is no replication therefore no fault tolerance.
+In other word the data directory must be backup and you should make sure you never run out of disk.

 #### Kafka

   [Kafka](http://kafka.apache.org/) is a distributed streaming app framework.

-  A MQueue is simply a topic, partitions have the same meaning.
+  A MQueue is simply a [topic](http://kafka.apache.org/intro#intro_topics), partitions have the same meaning.

+  Appender and tailer use the [Producer](http://kafka.apache.org/documentation.html#producerapi) and [Consumer](http://kafka.apache.org/documentation.html#consumerapi) API of Kafka.

   Offsets are managed manually and persisted in the `__consumer_offsets` internal topic.

-  The dynamic assignment is supported and needed to support distributed consumers.
+  The dynamic assignment is supported and needed to have distributed producers and consumers.

+  Kafka brings also fault tolerance.

 ## Producer/Consumer Patterns